It’s not unusual to start a part-time pediatric job right out of residency.

 Employee versus independent contractor

 If you’re an employed part-time physician, your employer is responsible for withholding income for Social Security and Medicare taxes, as well as unemployment taxes.
 If you opt to work as a part-time independent contractor, you will be responsible for making those tax payments to the IRS and state tax authorities.
+Other implications of being an independent contractor are very complicated and warrant seeking legal advice.

 American Academy of Pediatrics